100 Days with Mr. Arrogant

-100 Days with Mr. Arrogant (aka My Love Ssagaji) is a 2004 South Korean romantic comedy film.
+100 Days with Mr. Arrogant (aka My Love Ssagaji) is a 2004 South Korean romantic comedy film directed by Shin Jai-ho, starring Ha Ji-won and Kim Jaewon in the lead roles.

 History

-The film originates from a genre called internet fiction (인터넷 소설) (movies such as My Sassy Girl (엽기적인그녀), Do Re Mi Fa So La Ti Do (도레미파솔라시도), A Millionaire's First Love (백만장자의 첫사랑), Romance of Their Own (늑대의 유혹), and He Was Cool (그놈은 멋있었다) were also derived from internet fiction.
+The film originates from a genre called internet fiction (derived from which were movies such as My Sassy Girl, Do Re Mi Fa So La Ti Do, A Millionaire's First Love, Romance of Their Own, and He Was Cool.
 This popular internet fiction was later released in the form of a four-part book series that was later turned into a movie.
 Although there are many scenes that were taken out and also added in place, it was a big hit around that time to create movies that derived from internet fiction stories and writers.
-The original Korean title can be literally translated as My Love, the Asshole, or, more roughly, as My Love, the No-manners.
+The original Korean title can be translated as My Love, the Asshole, or, more roughly, as My Love, the No-manners.